- 4 minutes to read

 dotnet publish -c Release -r win10-x64 --self-contained true

 See the following topic for more information: .NET application publishing overview.

 You can publish .NET applications as one executable file.
 To do this, run the command prompt, navigate to the application folder, and call the following command:

 dotnet publish -r win10-x64 -c Release -p:PublishSingleFile=true

-- Global .NET Core 3 platform limitations, not specific for DevExpress controls.
+- Global .NET platform limitations, not specific to DevExpress controls.

 - The Layout Assistant Extension is not available.

 - The data source dropdown with existing data sources is not available for Repository Items in the Grid Control’s Designer.
 Use the Properties window to bind a repository item to a data source at design time.

 - DevExpress WinForms MVVM Templates are not available in .NET 6+ applications.